prinx/rejoice-docs/current/first-application.md

     }
 }
 ```
 We now give to the user the proper feedback.
+And this is cool.
+We have a message method that tell us at glance what we expect the user to see and the other logic is in the before method.

-But we can see that apart from senving and sending the message, we are not doing any other thing.
-We can then move the sending of the message to the `before` method and remove the `message` method.
-This is possible by using the `respond` method of the menu class.
+But we can see that apart from saving and sending the message, we are not doing anything else.
+We can go further by moving the sending of the message to the `before` method itself and remove the `message` method.
+This is possible by using the in-built `respond` method of the menu class.

 ```php
 class RegisterUser extends Menu